-What are the main channels used by fashion companies?
-What are the key parts and activities we need to include a fashion digital marketing plan?
-What results are we to expect from the fashion digital marketing plan execution?
+What are the main traffic channels used by fashion companies?
+Which are the key activities we need to include a fashion digital marketing plan?
+When should we expect conversions to to happen?

 In this article we cover the following elements.